 WOOD Makes Music!™ is a marimba-making experiential craft activity designed to introduce participants to the sonorous properties of wood and the application of specialized information (knowledge) to construct a musical instrument.
 It is also an Installation Art community project when engaged outside of the classroom for art museums, public libraries and public spaces and places.
 The activity of construction is intentionally designed to show process and how art is easily integrated into science and how science is naturally integrated into the arts.
-With enough activity to address STEAM and STEAM curriculum standards, WOOD Makes Music!™ is Arts Integration that infuses the sociology of music and world cultures.
+With enough activity to address STEAM and STEAM curriculum standards, WOOD Makes Music!™ is Arts Integration that infuses the sociology of music with performance storytelling and world cultures.
 WOOD Makes Music!™ is a fun and engaging way to introduce and/or review various content and subject matter e.g. math concepts; the science of sound; wood types; ecology; conservation; world musical cultures (ethnomusicology) and musical explorations in rhythm and ensemble music-making.
 (There are many research possibilities for Report and Essay-writing for upper grades, middle and high school included, during and after the project that explore the similarities of marimbas/xylophones and their types from around the world.)